METALS-London copper hits 3-week high on dollar weakness, tight supply

 MELBOURNE/SINGAPORE, March 21 (Reuters) - London copper and most other base metals rose on Thursday, backed by a softer dollar after the U.S. Federal Reserve abandoned plans for a further rate rise this year, and by a lack of near-term supply.

-The dollar nursed heavy losses in Asia after the Fed stunned markets by abandoning all plans to raise rates this year, a signal its three-year campaign to normalise policy might be at an end.
+The dollar nursed losses in Asia after the Fed roiled markets by abandoning all plans to raise rates this year, a signal its three-year campaign to normalise policy might be at an end.

-* SHFE: On the Shanghai Futures Exchange, copper traded slightly firmer, while zinc rose 0.8 percent amid a lack of supply.
-Zinc prices hit 22,170 yuan ($3,317.67) last week, their highest since last April.
+Zinc: Shanghai zinc finished up 0.7 percent at 21,895 yuan a tonne amid a lack of supply.
+Prices hit 22,170 yuan last week, their highest since last April.

+FOMC: The Federal Open Market Committee has put the brakes on any potential rate hikes this year, leading to a slightly softer dollar and a rally in metals in thin-volume trade in Asia, wrote Malcolm Freeman, director of Kingdom Futures, in a note.

 * ELECTRIC VEHICLES: Amnesty International attacked the electric vehicle (EV) industry on Thursday for selling itself as environmentally friendly while producing many of its batteries using polluting fossil fuels and unethically sourced minerals.